The economic trade cycle shows how economic growth can fluctuate within different phases, for example:

 - A rise in consumer and business confidence

 - Rising asset prices such as houses; this causes a rise in wealth and consumer spending.
+The higher economic growth increases incomes and causes more demand for housing

 - Technology.
 Improvements in technology may cause a boost in economic growth.
 A lull in technological innovation may cause slower growth.

 - Political Business cycle.
 Some economists suggest that there is a political business cycle.
 This is when politicians try to have a boom (high economic growth) before an election to help win the election.
+Since 1997, UK monetary policy has been given to the independent Bank of England with a remit of keeping inflation at 2%

 - Global Trade Cycle.
 A global economic downturn will tend to affect individual economies.
+The recession of 2008/09 occurred in all major global economies.

 Influencing the Trade Cycle